 - a.
 The School is designated with a religious character.
 The School's religious authority is the Diocese of Salisbury.
-The School must have regard to its religious authority when setting the terms of its admission arrangements. - b.
+The School must have regard to any guidance from its religious authority when constructing the faith based terms of its admission arrangements. - b.
 Recognising its historic foundation, the School will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the churches at parish and diocesan level.
 The School aims to support children and their families by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all its pupils.